-You might be feeling some lower back pain right now — that's tailbone pain.
-Don't worry it's totally normal to be feeling this pain during pregnancy.
+You might be feeling some lower back pain right now—that's tailbone pain.
+Don't worry, it's totally normal to be feeling this pain during pregnancy.

 What could be causing tailbone pain during pregnancy?

 Baby’s putting a lot of pressure against your tailbone.
-That’s because your tailbone sits right behind your uterus, and as the baby develops and gets larger, his or her bones push against your bones, which can cause discomfort.
+That’s because your tailbone sits right behind your uterus, and as baby develops and gets larger, his or her bones push against your bones, which can cause discomfort.
 The other part of the equation is pregnancy hormones.
-During pregnancy, certain hormones that help the ligaments relax are released in anticipation of a baby coming through the pelvis and birth canal.
+During pregnancy, certain hormones that help the ligaments relax are released in anticipation of baby coming through the pelvis and birth canal.
 Ligaments connect bones, so when they start to relax, things can shift around and cause discomfort and pain.

 When should I go to the doctor with my tailbone pain during pregnancy?